lafolle/gtc/README.md

 ###Go Timed Command

-`gtc` runs the command for the specificed period of time.
+`gtc` runs the command for at most given duration.
-If no time is specified, the command is run until it exits.
+If no duration is provided, `gtc` runs the command unitl it exits by itself.

 ###Install
 `go get github.com/lafolle/gtc`